bandungdevcom/bandungdev.com/README.md

 ## Concept

-🚧 WIP

-This website allow to:

 - [ ] Discover community team and members
-- [ ] Explore various events
+- [ ] Explore various events, online and offline/onsite
+- [ ] Search for jobs and companies

 ## Getting Started